 Easter is upon us!
 And with Easter, comes that huge family meal that everyone loves.
 But what happens when you are left with tons of leftovers?
 You don’t want all the wonderful food to go to waste, but there’s SO much of it – what do you do?
 I’m not a huge fan of leftovers myself, so I like to re-make my leftovers into something new and different.
 So, before you eat ham sandwiches for the next week, try some of these ideas to give your leftovers some lovin’.
 This is Leftover Lovin’: Easter Edition!

 There are SO many things you can do with leftover ham.
-And don’t get me wrong, it DOES make a delicious ham sandwich.
+And don’t get me wrong, it DOES make a delicious ham sandwich with those delectable ham slices!
 You can’t go wrong with a good ham sandwich, ever.
-BUT, there are so many MORE things you can do with all that leftover ham (or any leftover meat you have!)
+BUT, there are so many MORE things you can do with all that half-eaten ham (or any leftover meat you have!)

 Ham Quiche from Chelsey’s Messy Apron is delicious.
 Cheese?
 Eggs?
 Ham?
 Flaky buttery crust?
 Get in the oven, pronto!